 Yarn caddy, shawl pins, drop spindles, roving, buttons, crochet hooks, orifice hooks, fiber related earrings, stitch markers, book marks, charms.

-Handmade ceramic buttons, shawl pins, jewelry.
+Handmade one-of-a-kind ceramic buttons, shawl pins, jewelry.

 Wooden weaving tools, ball winders, drop spindles, thread, roving, books.

 Yarn, rovings, batts, knitting kits, and raw fleece.
 Hand dyed fiber and yarn.
 Fiber from our Jacob sheep, cormo sheep, CVM sheep, and Angora goats as well as Ohio raised alpaca.

 Needle felted figures for holiday and OSU fans.
 Wet felted, knitted, and crocheted items.

 Knitted items, hand spun yarn, wooden fiber tools, woven items, collectible sheep, roving, needle punch items, woolen whimsies, pet toys.